Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Methodology

 \subsection{Dataset and Preprocessing}

-We trained our models on the \emph{Energy Exascale Earth System Model High-Resolution (E3SM-HR)} dataset.
-The dataset corresponds to a 30-year control simulation, with outputs bilinearly interpolated from the native cubed-sphere grid onto a standard longitude–latitude grid of $0.25^\circ \times 0.25^\circ$.
-We focused on three significant climate variables shown in Figure~\ref{fig-Global}, Surface Temperature (TS), Shortwave Flux (FSW), and Longwave Flux (FLW).
-All of the variables were mapped and normalized to RGB channels to create multi-variable image representations.
-For scalability of the model, we employed two settings: (1) \emph{sub-image training}, where an image was divided into eight non-overlapping patches, and (2) \emph{full-image training}, where global fields were utilized in their entirety.
+We trained our models on the \emph{Energy Exascale Earth System Model High Resolution (E3SM-HR)} dataset.
+The dataset comprises 30 years of monthly control simulations ($30 \times 12$ images).
+We focused on three significant climate variables shown in Figure~\ref{fig-global}: Surface Temperature (TS), Shortwave Flux (FSW), and Longwave Flux (FLW).
+All variables were mapped and normalized to RGB channels to create multivariate image representations.
+For scalability of the model, we employed two settings: (1) \emph{sub-image training}, where an image was divided into non-overlapping patches, and (2) \emph{full-image training}, where global fields were utilized in their entirety.
+The E3SM simulation data undergo bilinear interpolation from their original non-orthogonal cubed-sphere grid to a regular $0.25^o\times0.25^o$ longitude-latitude grid, resulting in the interpolated model data known as E3SM-FR \cite{Passarella2022}, which are used only as supervision targets and are not provided as model inputs.
+To generate the corresponding coarse-resolution input data, the ﬁne-resolution data is further interpolated onto a $1^\circ \times 1^\circ$ grid using a bicubic (BC) method.
+The dataset in each variable is randomly divided into training, testing, and validation sets with $75\%$, $15 \%$ and $15\%$, respectively.
+Accordingly, all baselines are trained using each E3SM variable separately, as shown in Table~\ref{tab-Compare1}.